-I remember those sleepless nights worrying about our first few trips with our first baby as vividly as if it was just last night.
-Those first few trips we took with a baby were accompanied by a plethora of questions, frantic shopping, restless nights, and late night strategizing.
-This is for all you new moms who are sitting awake freaking out about your first flight with baby.
+I remember those sleepless nights worrying about our first few trips flying with a baby as vividly as if it was just last night.
+Those first few trips we took with a baby were accompanied by a plethora of questions, frantic shopping, restless nights, and late night strategic planning.
+I am now a pro and have plenty of tips for flying with a baby.

 First, take a deep breath…